THE SPANISH LANGUAGE'S OUTDATED QUIRKS

 LATINX AS AN ENGLISH LOANWORD...
 OR LAZY SPANISH

 The gendered nature of Spanish language is not a new change but has become the subject of many academic spaces on gender equality.
 No, they are not suddenly concerned with the heart, brain, or many other vital organs being masculine (el corazón, el cerebro) while the rib is feminine (la costilla; thanks to Eve, I guess).
 OR the kitchen being feminine (la cocina; what is this, the 1950s?).
-OR why plural versions are always masculinized, even if we have one-thousand flowers (las flores, las abejas, la reina; flowers with girly bees led by a Queen – seriously?) and one decaying cactus (el nopal, el buitre; spiked and ugly with a carnivorous bird atop, all stereotypically manly-ish, we would call it a field of flowers (el campo de flores) because this is a pointless comparison.
+OR why plural versions are always masculinized, even if we have one-thousand flowers (las flores) and one cactus (el nopal), we would call it a field or a garden (el campo, el jardín) because this is a pointless comparison.

 If you should be angry about anything, look up why we are referred to as mammals.
 Linnaeus the so-called father of taxonomy was a misogynistic, classist physician who believed breastfeeding (the breast) the most valuable contribution of women to their species.
 Mammalia - was only the tip of the iceberg of the reclassification of womanhood around the time of its initiation.